Write on a topic that makes the naval profession stronger. No subject is too large or too small. For example:

 - Provide insider information to Sailors, Marines, and Coast Guardsmen.

 - Help first-tour ensigns and/or second lieutenants do their jobs more effectively.

-Announcement of the Winners: Winners will be published in a future issue of Proceedings and recognized at WEST 2020.
+Winners will be published in a future issue of Proceedings and recognized at WEST 2021.